pombredanne/cornae/_posts/2005-06-16-the-structure-of-html.markdown

 ---
 layout: post
-title: Creating dynamic column graphs using CSS
-summary: An article on producing dynamic, graphically rich column graphs, using structural xHTML and CSS.
+title: The structure of xHTML
+summary: A concise manual for building a basic xHMTL document for novice.
 avatar: avatar-column-graph.png
 ---

-# The Structure of xHTML — Cornae

 ### Tags